 Designing a working scorecard or metrics dashboard with PMF requires not only the information and data to be presented, but also strategic information about your enterprise.
 The implementation process is usually straightforward.
-The workflow in the Performance Management practice starts with the installation by technical staff and ends with a productionready PMF application being used by all identified users.
-The basic steps for implementing PMF at a site are:
+The workflow in the Performance Management practice starts with the installation by technical staff and ends with a production-ready PMF application being used by all identified users.

-- □ Installing PMF components. - □ Creating scorecards to group metrics based on business objectives for groups of users. - Making scorecards available to users at all levels. - Designing and loading dimensions and metrics (done by an administrator). - Maintaining the scorecards and using them to chart corporate progress. - Setting up access and functional security (done by an administrator).

-PMF Prerequisites

-Before you start entering objectives and metrics into the PMF metrics dashboard, you should have a basic understanding of strategy information for your enterprise.
-Even if your intention is not to begin with a full strategic view of your enterprise, you should be familiar with these aspects of organization performance.

-Before you can author a PMF application, your enterprise must have:

-- Successfully installed and configured the product, based on the requirements in the Performance Management Framework Installation and Configuration Guide, and verified the sample Century Corp scorecard to meet the installation requirements. - Designated staff responsible for strategy design, if needed. - Established a methodology to build the scorecard, if needed. - Assigned the duties of authors and administrators.

-Getting Started as a PMF Author

-The role of author is one of the most important in the PMF design process.
-The main responsibility of the author is the overall metrics and strategic content of PMF scorecards.
-The Author and Strategy subtabs contain most of the tools the author needs to perform these tasks.

-What You Should Know

-Authoring a PMF application can involve:

-Understanding the concepts of scorecards.
+The b pasic steps for implementing PMF at a site are: ☐ In: stalling PMF components. ☐ Cr reating scorecards to group metrics based on business objectives for groups of users. □ ма aking scorecards available to users at all levels. ☐ De esigning and loading dimensions and metrics (done by an administrator). □ ма aintaining the scorecards and using them to chart corporate progress. ☐ Se etting up access and functional security (done by an administrator).
+PMF Prereq uisite es Before have not to re you start entering objectives and metrics into the PMF metrics dashboard, you should a basic understanding of strategy information for your enterprise.
+Even if your intention is begin with a full strategic view of your enterprise, you should be familiar with these cts of organization performance.
+Before e you can author a PMF application, your enterprise must have: Pe uccessfully installed and configured the product, based on the requirements in the erformance Management Framework Installation and Configuration Guide, and verified the ample Century Corp scorecard to meet the installation requirements. ☐ De esignated staff responsible for strategy design, if needed. ☐ Es stablished a methodology to build the scorecard, if needed. ☐ As ssigned the duties of authors and administrators.
+Getting Sta rted a as a PMF Author respo ole of author is one of the most important in the PMF design process.
+The main onsibility of the author is the overall metrics and strategic content of PMF scorecards.
+The or and Strategy subtabs contain most of the tools the author needs to perform these s.
+What You Sh ould Know Autho oring a PMF application can involve: ☐ Ur nderstanding the concepts of scorecards.

+■ Meeting with personnel who have knowledge of:

+Organization strategies.

-- Meeting with personnel who have knowledge of: - Organization strategies. - □ Organization measures and Key Performance Indicators (KPIs). - u Current applications at the customer site that provide measures and KPI data. - Acting as a liaison between the Business Strategy Committee and the administrators of the PMF application, if needed.
+Organization measures and Key Performance Indicators (KPIs).

+Current applications at the customer site that provide measures and KPI data.

+Acting as a liaison between the Business Strategy Committee and the administrators of the PMF application, if needed.

-Authoring in PMF
+Authoring ir n PMF

 The role of the author is to capture and record strategies that serve as the basis for the Performance Management solution.
 An author serves both a business role and a technology role in the enterprise.
 The author outlines strategies as they evolve, and then captures these in PMF as the basis of all scorecard views.
 The author also interacts with the PMF administrator to ensure that measures needed for the overall strategy are loaded, and checks the good sense and accuracy of these measures.

-Note: When making any changes within the Author page, it is recommended that you click the Refresh Contents icon of to ensure that your changes take effect immediately.
+Note: When making any changes within the Author page, it is recommended that you click the

+Refresh Contents icon 🔯 to ensure that your changes take effect immediately.

+Scorecard Bu ilding Methodology

+To build a scorecard with a Business Strategy Committee, you must:

+☐ Interact with the Business Strategy Committee (if you have one) to build strategic linkages.

+☐ Determine indicators of success.

+☐ Identify processes and projects.

+☐ Build the scorecard process.

+Determine the following:

+☐ Key Performance Indicators (KPIs)

+☐ Mission statement

+Determine and specify the following:

+☐ Dimensions